Mental Health Facilities Bucks County, PA

 Lenape Valley Foundation

-Lenape Valley Foundation is a mental health facility in Bucks County, PA, located at 500 North West Street in the 18901 zip code.
+Lenape Valley Foundation is a mental health facility in Bucks County, PA, located at 500 North West Street, 18901.
 Lenape Valley Foundation provides outpatient treatment and partial hospitalization/day treatment.
-Lenape Valley Foundation provides cognitive behavioral therapy, couples/family therapy and individual psychotherapy to young adults, children / adolescents and adults.
+Lenape Valley Foundation provides cognitive behavioral therapy, trauma therapy and individual psychotherapy to adults, children / adolescents and young adults.
 Lenape Valley Foundation also supports people with serious mental illness and people with trauma.
-Additional services offered by Lenape Valley Foundation consist of assertive community treatment, intensive case management and supported housing.
+Some other services available at Lenape Valley Foundation include diet and exercise counseling, court-ordered outpatient treatment and family psychoeducation.

 Learn More